 Colorful foods, which are generally fruits and vegetables, contain many of the vitamins and antioxidants we need – with few calories.
 Along with maintaining good health, the nutrients in vegetables and fruits work together to protect against cancer, heart disease, vision loss, hypertension and other diseases.Mayo Clinic

 As a hippy, I love fresh, local food with zero packaging.
-A hippy’s version of a good time is wandering the isles of a Farmer’s Market Saturday morning with a hot cup of coffee in a reusable mug carting around a recycled bag full of local goodies.
+A hippy’s version of a good time is wandering the isles of a Farmer’s Market on Saturday morning with a hot cup of coffee in a reusable mug while carting around a recycled bag full of local goodies.

 Instead, I have to wander the frozen vegetables and fruit aisles.
 Freezer food is flash-frozen at its peak ripeness which is about as good as it gets when its -20 outside.